Hold an Effective Mid-Year Performance Review in a Pandemic

 We get it.
 It’s all a lot right now.
 Some days it takes every ounce of energy just to make it through.
-Who has time for mid-year reviews?
+Who has time for mid-year performance review?

 Why not just skip them this year?

-After all, a great mid-year review is a lot of work.
+After all, a great mid-year performance review is a lot of work.